-With a streusel topping and luscious fruit, this Strawberry Rhubarb Crumble could not be easier or more perfect for a simple on-the-fly dessert.
+With a streusel topping and luscious fruit, this Strawberry Rhubarb Crumble recipe is such an easy dessert.
+Perfect for a simple on-the-fly treat.

 I asked him if I could have the stalks and he looked at me with shock and delight.
 “Take them all!” he said.
-And after that, every year when I saw them grow, I would walk over, cut them, and bring them home to make pie.
-Strawberry rhubarb pie.
+And after that, every year when I saw them grow, I would walk over, cut them, and bring them home to make Strawberry Rhubarb Pie and this Strawberry Rhubarb Crumble.

 Our current next door neighbor to the right of us just has weeds.
 Nothing useful.
 Ha.
 So I buy rhubarb at the store now, like most people.